zoxpx/pxdocs/content/key-management/vault/_index.md

 /opt/pwx/bin/pxctl secrets vault login \
   --vault-address <vault-endpoint-address> \
   --vault-token <vault-token>
-Successfully authenticated with Vault.
 ```

 {{<info>}}
 **Important:**
 You need to run this command on all Portworx nodes, so that you could create and mount encrypted volumes on all nodes.
 {{</info>}}

 {{<info>}}
 **Important:**
 Make sure that the secret key has been created in Vault.
 {{</info>}}

-If the CLI is used to authenticate with Vault, for every restart of Portworx container it needs to be re-authenticated with Vault by running the `login` command.
+If the CLI is used to authenticate with Vault, for every restart of Portworx container it needs to be re-authenticated with Vault by running the `vault login` command.